yunwilliamyu/opal/readme.txt

 Further information can be found at http://opal.csail.mit.edu/

 0. Requirments
+    Vowpal Wabbit >= 8.3.0 (the command-line program must be installed)

     Python 2.7 (this code fails on Python 3)
-    Vowpal Wabbit >= 8.3.0 (the command-line program must be installed) scikit-learn (sklearn)
+    Python packages:
+        sklearn
         pandas
-    scipy

     This code has been tested on Ubuntu 14.04 and 16.04, running under Bash 4.3.11.